 “For three years the fruit shall be Orlah, and may not be eaten.
 In the fourth year, all of the fruit shall be holy, for praising God.”
 (Lev.
-19:23-4)|
+19:23-24)

 The Talmud in Berachot 35a quotes this verse as the source for reciting a blessing over food: “'Holy, for praising God’ — this teaches that [fruit and other foods] require a blessing before and after eating.”

-A brachah is not just our gratitude for the physical pleasure we are about to enjoy.
-Each blessing should make us aware of a far greater kindness of God: that even material pleasures can be a source of holiness!
+A blessing over food is not just about giving thanks for the physical pleasure we are about to enjoy.
+Each blessing should make us aware of a far greater gift: that even material pleasures can be a source of holiness!

 (Adapted from Ein Eyah vol. II, p.
 171)